 In-app messaging best practices from the pros

-Take notes on how these companies nail the execution.
-They're in the trenches testing and learning what works best for the people who are actually using their apps.
-And even though every product is different, these best practices hit on principles that can be applied to almost any SaaS company.
+Take notes on how the companies in these articles nail the execution.
+They're in the trenches, testing and learning and iterating on what works best for their users.
+And even though every product is different, these best practices hit on principles that can be applied to almost any SaaS company:

 That means running tests to see what really resonates with your users so that you can optimize your copy, design, and timing.
-This is an ongoing and iterative process—you can optimize your in app messages at any point in your company's journey.
-Whether you're just getting started creating your first in app messages or you're on your 50th iteration, you can always find ways to move the needle a little bit more.
-Check out these experiments and case studies for ideas on how to take action.
+This is an ongoing and iterative process—you can optimize your in-app messages at any point in your company's journey and will ideally revisit your messaging as your product matures.

 How to use in-app messaging for product updates

 Announcing product updates can be tricky: On the one hand, you want to inform your users of the new features that your team has been working on; on the other, you don't wand to annoy them or give them extra work.

 Check out these resources from SaaS experts on how to use in-app messaging for product updates that will excite your users just as much as they excite your team:

 - How to Nail In-App Messaging for Feature Releases: Customers do want to know the latest updates on your product—as long as they're relevant and help them accomplish specific goals.
 Here, check out our process for building a repeatable messaging strategy around in-app feature releases.